 Your client can repeat as many movements/reps as they can, but make sure you time them for 5 minutes with minimal rest.
 Repeat 3x.

 Learn How You Can Become a Certified Holistic Health Coach Online

 2. Ladies Love the Barre

 Barre was designed to emulate the challenging and muscle-engaging movements of ballet.
 If your client is interested in mind-body classes but you still want them to get the benefits of cardio, Barre is the perfect balance.
 Since there is no experience required, your clients can all feel challenged at their own levels of comfort.
-Plus, it's a great way to improve core strength and posture, while helping to prevent injury and providing a greater range of motion for other activities and challenging workouts.
+Plus, this fun workout routine is a great way to improve core strength and posture, while helping to prevent injury and providing a greater range of motion for other activities and challenging workouts.

 When you incorporate Barre into your client’s routine, they will see noticeable changes in their arms, back, abs, thighs, posture and energy levels in just a month – if they perform Barre movements at least twice a week.